Skip Navigation

 Adopt–a–Turtle Program

-In collaboration with the Society, Treasure Island Resort aims to run a Adopt–a–Turtle program in support of the head-starting programme for sea turtles that is already in place on the island.
-Apart from the aim of attracting visitors, the programme aims to assist in bringing back the turtle population in Fiji.
+In collaboration with the Society, Mana Island Resort and Spa has begun an Adopt–a–Turtle program in support of the Mamanuca Turtle Conservation Project.
+Apart from attracting visitors, the programme in the attempt to maximise survival rates, aims to assist in bringing back the turtle population in Fiji.

 Tagging and Release